Felony Crime Defense in Pompano Beach

 Those arrested for a felony crime are facing life-changing charges.
 Felony cases can be extraordinarily complex and carry unforeseen consequences if found guilty, including a permanent record impacting your ability to perform basic civil duties such as voting or renting a house.
 Not to mention, an immigrant facing felony crime accusations is also facing deportation, even if considered a lawful permanent resident.
 Working with a law firm to build an aggressive legal defense team can not only help you navigate the laws around felony crimes in South Florida, but also help you build a solid case that can potentially cut your imprisonment time and more.

 If you or someone you know is facing felony crime charges, seek legal counsel immediately.
 At LJ Law Group, our experienced criminal defense attorneys will do everything in their power to fight for your rights and your freedom.
-Let our respected criminal defense lawyers be on your team, walk you through your felony defense case, and aggressively defend your reputation.
+Let our respected felony crime lawyers be on your team, walk you through your felony defense case, and aggressively defend your reputation.
 Call LJ Law Group P.A. today or fill out our online form to request a confidential and free consultation for your case.